glass of wine

 Red wine also contains a compound called resveratrol, which has anti-inflammatory properties.
 Exactly how much red wine reduces inflammation, however, is a topic for debate.

 There have been a few large studies that have demonstrated red wine’s ability to reduce inflammation.
 One of those studies included nearly 4.5 thousand people.
 Another included 2900 women.
-In each study, participants who consumed one glass of red wine daily had reduced inflammatory markers from those who didn’t [3,4].
+In each study, participants who consumed one glass of red wine daily had reduced inflammatory markers to those who didn’t [3,4].

 Other research, however, has found that red wine did not have such a dramatic effect on inflammation.
 For this reason, we need more research to determine exactly how much red wine can reduce inflammation.